 How big is the automotive aftermarket industry?

-- Ecommerce sales will narrow the gap with traditional brick and mortar retail sales in 2016, and reach $7.4 billion excluding auctions and used parts.
+- Ecommerce auto parts sales will narrow the gap with traditional brick and mortar retail sales in 2016, and reach $7.4 billion excluding auctions and used parts.

 - The Automotive Aftermarket Suppliers Association (AASA) Joint Channel Forecast Model projects conventional retail do it yourself (DIY) sales to grow 3.5% in 2016.

-Online auto parts market size—sales of automotive and truck parts & accessories—is getting significantly larger each year.
-This includes OEM replacement and aftermarket parts sold online, typically by SEMA or Auto Care Association members.
+The size of the online auto parts market—sales of automotive and truck parts & accessories—is getting significantly larger each year.
+This includes OEM replacement and aftermarket parts sold online, typically by Auto Care Association/AASA members (OEM replacement) and SEMA members (aftermarket parts & accessories).

 Our previous forecast for 2015 was bumped up, as the auto parts industry posted $6.3 billion in online sales.
 The year came in higher than originally projected, partially due to the strength of Amazon auto parts sales.